Proxy management

 - On the next SCA session they use following the modification of the proxy actions (that is, if your platform adds an action)

-- Independently of enrollment or an SCA-triggering action, on the SCA session URL returned by the PUT Manage proxy consent for a User endpoint
+- Independently of enrollment or an SCA-triggering action, on the SCA session URL returned by the POST Manage proxy consent for a User endpoint

 User’s control over their consent